-Why Should Small and Medium Manufacturing Businesses use Cost Modelling Software?
+Why Should Small and Medium Manufacturing Businesses Use Cost Modelling Software?

-- The costs for each activity involved in the source-to-customer process are not constant, instead the keep varying from time to time.
-These SMBs need to forecast different SKUs, costs sales volumes and revenues, and derive insights from the information available which is a difficult task as it requires additional knowledge and cost modeling skills.
+- The costs for each activity involved in the source-to-customer process are not constant, instead, they vary from time to time.
+These SMBs need to forecast different SKUs, costs sales volumes, and revenues, and derive insights from the information available which is a difficult task as it requires additional knowledge and cost modeling skills.

 - For an SMB to survive in the market and make profits, it should be aware of its actual input costs and the effect it has on the finished product.
-Therefore, cost modelling enables SMBs to identify these costs, determine its impact on the final cost and helps SMBs establish accurate input costs.
-Hence, monitoring the process of such commodities, identifying the factors that impact the total cost and eventually the profit margins is vital for the company.
+Therefore, cost modeling enables SMBs to identify these costs, determine their impact on the final cost, and help SMBs establish accurate input costs.
+Hence, monitoring the process of such commodities, and identifying the factors that impact the total cost and eventually, the profit margins is vital for the company.

-At SpendEdge, we help organizations with real-time and accurate price tracking of input materials and commodities, provide supplier cost analysis to gain a detailed understanding of each component to enable procurement professionals to source the right products at the best price and thereby drive cost savings.
+At SpendEdge, we help organizations with real-time and accurate price tracking of input materials and commodities and provide supplier cost analysis to gain a detailed understanding of each component to enable procurement professionals to source the right products at the best price and thereby drive cost savings.

 Activity-Based Costing is a cost modeling tool that assigns costs to specific activities or processes within an organization.
 It involves identifying and analyzing the activities that consume resources and then allocating costs based on the drivers or factors that cause those activities.
 ABC provides a more accurate and detailed understanding of costs by considering the various activities involved in producing goods or delivering services.
 This tool helps organizations make informed decisions regarding pricing, product profitability, and process improvement.